Kkondae: Cause

 The Society of Korea is holding the radical development of, and going to a rapidly changing society by innovation increasingly reduced the area which can resonate between the generations.
 This is not simply a matter of generation gap.
 This issue has a lot to do with media, technological advances, and globalization.
 It is also worth noting that there are emerging generations in which growth is delayed.
 This is one of the backgrounds of discourse.
 It means that there are a lot of people who are not satisfied with the social norm of being grown up.
 This is also a structural problem.
 When the average life span was short, people accept and adapt quickly went to the social demands.
 But while human life began to increase gradually, people began to slow in marriage, career, academic and forms part of this interaction paradigm and the kkondae.

 Social phenomenon

 The word 'kkondae' is becoming increasingly problematic in society.
 If people who know something more try to tell people they do not know, the people who receive the information sometimes think of such behavior as robust.
 So now people try to notice or refrain from behaving to tell others about what they experience and know first.
 When the image of human being is formed, people around them tend to look at the person with a negative gaze and think of it as a person who thinks behind the times.

 These problems are not only seen by people who are older and have experienced much.
 Now, as people look at people who are different from themselves with negative perceptions, the meaning of kkondae is getting wider and the people living in Korean society tend not to push or persuade their opinions and thoughts compared to the past.
-This may be a good thing, but from a different point of view, freedom of expression is gradually disappearing in that it can not express its opinions and thoughts frankly.